 The Company considers Punitaqui to be its most significant project.
 Punitaqui is a producing copper mine and ore processing plant that had been idle since April 2020.
-During the year ended December 31, 2024, the Company continued to advance its flagship mineral asset.
+During the year ended December 31, 2024, and for the three months ending March 31, 2025, the Company continued to advance its flagship mineral asset.